-The underlying point here is that though we do clearly have an impact, with or without human input, in nature nothing remains the same indefinitely – there is no natural environment that will be preserved forever simply because humans change their behaviour.
+The underlying point here is that though we do clearly have an impact, with or without human input, in nature nothing remains the same indefinitely – there is no natural environment that will be preserved forever simply because humans restrain their behaviour.

-Assuming the Sahara really is shrinking due to anthropogenic global warming, this case also illustrates that not all change caused by humans is necessarily bad.
+Assuming the Sahara really is shrinking due to anthropogenic global warming, this case also illustrates that not all change caused by humans is necessarily even bad.

 Perhaps then this “unchanging” benchmark is not quite right for describing sustainability?

-If we soften our definition considerably to describe only those things we do that do not degrade environments to the point where our foreseeable descendants will be negatively impacted, perhaps we may be getting closer to something we can use.
+Perhaps, if we soften our definition considerably to describe only those things we do that do not degrade environments to the point where our foreseeable descendants will be negatively impacted, perhaps we may be getting closer to something we can use.

 “Sustainability”=environment will support human life indefinitely if an activity occurs?